heimdal/heimdal/lib/asn1/README.md

              Use the “template” backend instead of the “codegen” backend (which is the default backend).
 The template backend generates “templates” which are akin to bytecode, and which are interpreted at run-time.
-The codegen backend generates C code for all func‐ tions directly, with no template interpretation.
+The codegen backend generates C code for all func- tions directly, with no template interpretation.
 The template backend scales better than the codegen backend because as we add support for more encoding rules the templates stay mostly the